 BookingKoala's differentiator is its consumer-facing booking page.
 Multi-step flow with availability calendar, dynamic pricing per service type, instant booking, and easy embedding into your existing website.
 For operators whose business is booking-page-driven (most residential cleaning), this matters.

 Pick BookingKoala if: your business runs on public booking volume and you'll trade some field-side polish for the best booking flow in the category.
+Side-by-side: BookingKoala alternative comparison.

-How to actually migrate off Housecall Pro
+How do you actually migrate off Housecall Pro?

 The migration takes 4-6 weeks safely — not a weekend.
 The full step-by-step playbook (audit + export → import + client transition emails → parallel run → cutover → 30-day sunset) is here: How to Switch Cleaning Software Without Losing Clients.